Iamchwill/tornjak/docs/quickstart/README.md

 ### Deploying the agent and creating test entries

 The following steps will configure and deploy the SPIRE agent.
-NOTE: In a windows environment, you will need to replace the backslashes ( \\ ) below with backticks ( \` ) to copy and paste into a windows terminal

 ```console
 kubectl apply \
     -f agent-account.yaml \